 6. Ang B. snapped this photo in Madison, Wisconsin:

 See also: my mom has a phd in math.
 For a classic example, see “If it were a lady, it’d get its bottom pinched.”
-For an example of backlash to public anti-sexist messages, see this post on defending privilege (trigger warning).Lisa Wade is a professor at Occidental College.
+For an example of backlash to public anti-sexist messages, see this post on defending privilege (trigger warning).Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter, Facebook, and Instagram.